ONSdigital/analysis-for-action/themes/data_analysis/RAP/QA_for_RAP/book/modular_code.md

 ### Write re-usable code as functions

 In the early stages of analysis, it is common to copy and paste code to 'make it work'.
 As the code matures, it is worth taking repetitive code and turning it into functions.
-Functions allow us to make a piece of logic reusable in a consistent and readable way, and also makes it easier for us to [test our logic](testing_code.md).
+Functions allow a piece of logic to be made reusable in a consistent and readable way, and also makes it easier to [test logic](testing_code.md).

 When starting to write functions, you should consider what is the right level of complexity for a single function.
 A helpful starting point is to consider if the code containing the logic can be turned into a concise and readable function.
 Signs that the code is too complex to work as a single function are that the function is very long or you have to pass it lots of arguments to get it to work.